tarantool/doc/doc/1.7/reference/reference_lua/msgpack.rst

 .. _msgpack-decode:

-.. function:: decode(string)
+.. function:: decode(string [, offset])

     Convert a MsgPack string to a Lua object.

     :param string: a string formatted as MsgPack.
+    :param num: where to start, minimum = 1, maximum = string length

+    :return:

+      * the original contents formatted as a Lua table;
+      * the number of bytes that were decoded.

+    :rtype: lua object

+.. _msgpack-decode_unchecked:

+.. function:: decode_unchecked(string)

+    Convert a MsgPack string to a Lua object.
+    Because checking is skipped, decode_unchecked()
+    can operate with string pointers to
+    buffers which decode() cannot handle.
+    For an example see the :ref:`buffer module <buffer-module>`.

+    :param string: a string formatted as MsgPack.

+    :return:

       * the original contents formatted as a Lua table;
       * the number of bytes that were decoded.

     :rtype: lua object